Paddocks that are worn, damaged and poached after a long wet winter can be brought back full with our over seeding and rejuvenation service.

 There are many different types of grass seed available, but not all are suitable for reseeding or for the livestock that you may keep.

-When the right combination is sewn it can provide a luscious pasture that is ideal fodder for grazing animals.
+When the right combination is sown it can provide a luscious pasture that is ideal fodder for grazing animals.

-There are many factors that need to be considered when choosing the right grass.
-From the type and age of the livestock you hold, the time of year, to the soil type.
+Choosing the right grass will depend on the type and age of the livestock you hold, the time of year and the soil type.
 Once we have gathered this vital information we will select a combination that we know will be effective in producing the sward your pasture needs.

 Time of year